DataDog/documentation/content/en/developers/metrics/metrics_type.md

 * `RATE`
 * `GAUGE`

-We'll go into detail about this mapping after discussing the types themselves.
+A metric's type can be viewed on the details sidepanel on the [Metrics Summary page][2].
+The metric type can be modified in this side panel; however, this should be done deliberately with care and only if necessary.
+Modifying metric type *can* change how functions and modifiers interact with your data, potentially affecting graphs and monitors.

 ## Submission Method

 Data is submitted to Datadog in three main ways:

 * [Agent Check][5]
 * [DogStatsD][4]
 * [Datadog API][3]

-Most data we receive arrives via the Agent.
-For data submitted through an Agent Check, or via DogstatsD, aggregation will occur when multiple points arrive in a short timeframe (i.e., in one interval).
-The Agent will combine values that belong in the same time series (i.e. those with identical tags) together before sending a single representative value to Datadog for that interval.
-This combined value is what we then store, with a single timestamp.
-How this occurs varies by Metric Type - we'll dig in more below.
+Most data we receive is submitted via the Agent.
+For data submitted through an Agent Check or DogstatsD, aggregation will occur when multiple points arrive in a short time interval.
+During that time interval, the Agent will combine values that belong in the same time series (i.e. values with identical tags) and send a single representative value for that interval.
+This combined value is stored with a single timestamp.
+The way values are combined/aggregated varies depending on metric type.

-In contrast, data submitted directly to our API is not aggregated by Datadog before storage (except in the case of Distributions).
-The values sent to Datadog are stored as-is, and the Metric Type is updated if necessary.
+Data submitted directly to our API is not aggregated by Datadog before storage (except in the case of Distributions).
+The raw values sent to Datadog are stored as-is.

-Let's examine how each Metric Type is aggregated before it's stored.
-Remember, this won't generally occur for API submissions.
+### Metric Submission Types

-### Metric Aggregation Before Storage, By Type
+This table discusses each Metric Submission Type (via Agent or DogStatsD) and how it's aggregated before being mapped into in-app Metric Type.
+Note, no aggregation occurs for API metric submissions.

 {{< tabs >}}
 {{% tab "COUNT" %}}

-**A `COUNT` represents the total sum of the values submitted in one interval.** A `COUNT` is used to add up the number of occurences of something in that time - total connections made to a database, or the number of requests to an endpoint, for example.
+**The `COUNT` metric submission type represents the total number of event that occur in one time interval.** A `COUNT` is used to add up the values of something in that time- total connections made to a database, or the total number of requests to an endpoint, for example.
 This number can accumulate or decrease over time - it is not monotonically increasing.

-For example, suppose a webserver is running the Datadog Agent, tracking the number HTTP requests received as a `COUNT` metric.
+For example, suppose a webserver is running the Datadog Agent, and you're tracking the number of HTTP requests received as a `COUNT` metric.
 This webserver receives:

 * `30` requests in the first 10 seconds
 * `70` requests in the second interval of 10 seconds